 One of my clients used this solution for more than 4 years without issue.
-It worked and it made sense for when we installed it.
+It worked and it made sense at the time.

-Now – that last bullet downside did get us.
+Now – that last bullet downside finally got us.
 The SMTP plugin we used was no longer maintained.
-So with that, combined with other factors, it made sense to move to the longer-term solution…
+So with that, combined with other factors, it made sense to move to the longer-term solution.

 Switch Hosting Providers